 This project is now close to fruition at both ends.
 In fact, it exceeds the goals of the Master Plan.
-The Multi-Use Path will link Downtown Columbia with the Oakland Mills Village Center, using an existing CA right-of-way.
+The Multi-Use Path will link Downtown Columbia with the Oakland Mills Village Center, using an existing right-of-way, much of which is owned by the Columbia Association.
 The Howard Hughes Corporation must complete the path in order to satisfy the Community Enhancement Program and Public Amenities requirement of the Downtown Columbia Plan, so there is a strong incentive to finish it quickly.

-When completed, the path will start at Blandair Park, skirt the Village Center, and then cross Route 29 to west Columbia via the pedestrian/bike bridge.
+When completed, the path will start at Blandair Park, pass through the Village Center, and then cross Route 29 to west Columbia via the pedestrian/bike bridge.